ydahal1/ydahal1/ReadMe.md

-How does Darth Vader like his toast?
-On the dark side.
+Why do pumpkins sit on people’s porches?

+They have no hands to knock on the door.

 [
-Mon Aug  3 00:45:16 UTC 2026
+Tue Aug  4 00:43:41 UTC 2026
  ]